 Mid-Recession, Fredrick Soukup graduated college with two things: a fiction obsession and an alp of student-loan debt.
 So, while writing, he worked anywhere he could: as a meat slicer at a delicatessen in Fargo, a personal care advocate at a group home in Saint Paul, and a call center representative for an insurance company in Minneapolis.
 He found his most formative employment as a guard at the Juvenile Detention Center in Saint Paul.
 Working with disadvantaged black youth in the city he ultimately called home educated him about the privileges of being a white man in America.
-This education was the force behind his debut novel, Bliss—a love story that explores how socioeconomic and racial differences affect relationships.
+This education was the force behind his debut novel, Bliss (Regal House, 2020)—a love story that explores how socioeconomic and racial differences affect relationships.

 Soukup received a philosophy degree from St. John’s University (Minnesota) in 2010.
 Excerpts from his works have been published in Fluent Magazine and Sou’wester.
 He was a semifinalist for the 2017 American Short Fiction Prize and shortlisted by C&R Press for its 2019 Book Award.
 Soukup lives in Saint Paul with his brilliant wife, Ashley.